 There are different ways you can open a super account – whether this is through your new employer by default, online, or through your bank.
 If you don’t tell a new employer what your chosen super fund is, they will typically open a super account with their preferred fund on your behalf.
 You may like to consider some of the potential benefits of choosing your own super fund when you start a new job.

 Most super funds have an easy online joining process.
 If you’ve decided to open an account with a new fund, it’s often as easy as searching for the online join tool on their website and following the tool’s prompts.

-If you can, have your tax file number (TFN) handy too.
+If you can, have your tax file number (TFN) handy.
+If you don’t have a TFN yet, the Australian Taxation Office (ATO) has advice on applying for a TFN you may find helpful.
 Letting your super fund know your TFN means they can accept your super contributions and charge the appropriate tax rates that generally apply to super contributions.
 Providing your TFN will also allow your super fund to search for any other super accounts you may have and ask you if you want to consolidate them into your new account.
 Don’t worry if you don’t have your TFN handy – you can still open a super account and provide your TFN at a later date.